This country abounds with engrossing national parks. Hundreds of them.

 This instantly inviting park engulfs Noosa Headland, so expect a litany of captivating coastal outlooks that contrast with sprawling greenery.
 Even better, it all begins just a stone’s throw from Noosa Heads’ heart.
 A key feature is Boiling Pot lookout, which delivers sparkling sea views and is only a short distance from the main car park.

-This coastal area accentuates the bountiful beauty of the Whitsunday region thanks mainly to its expansive tropical rainforest and isolated beaches.
-It surrounds Conway Peninsula, so expect walking trails that reveal breathtaking coastal vistas that stretch far and wide.
+This coastal park accentuates the bountiful beauty of the Whitsunday region thanks mainly to its expansive tropical rainforest and isolated beaches.
+It surrounds Conway Peninsula, so expect walking trails that reveal breathtaking sea views that stretch far and wide.

-A raft of gems erupt from this spellbinding coastal area.
+A raft of gems erupt from these spellbinding expanses.
 Encounter brilliant beaches, rugged cliffs, and eye-catching rock formations that contrast with captivating caves and karri forest.
 Add to the mix spring wildflowers and abundant wildlife, and it’s beyond argument that this park commands serious attention.

 Reached with ease from Denmark, William Bay is sublime.
 It’s mostly to do with the blissful beaches found within its boundaries, mixing white sand with turquoise waters alongside gripping rock formations synonymous with the region.
 Green Pools is the showstopping beach in these parts and it vies for headline billing along with the funky and well-named Elephant Rocks.